 The Evangelista Administration was followed by that of President Gaspar “Gus” Danese, the PAPBA’s longest-serving president.
 Again, President Danese continued with the road work paved by his successors.
 Under the leadership of President Danese PAPBA contracts excelled into the modern era of fair labor agreements.
 Danese was also successful in recognizing the need for political savvy in the PAPBA’s business with the Port Authority, a politically charged agency.

-The PAPBA’s current president, Paul Nunziato, was privileged to be under the tutelage of Evangelista and Danese during his long PAPBA tenure.
+The PAPBA’s immediate past president, Paul Nunziato, was privileged to be under the tutelage of Evangelista and Danese during his long PAPBA tenure.
 President Nunziato faced and prevailed against serious attacks on the PAPBA from the Port Authority.
 Attacks, that if successful would have rendered the PAPBA ineffective.
 President Nunziato was able to bring together a professional, dedicated team to defeat the Port Authority’s powerful efforts to take away the basic rights of the PAPBA membership.
 This victory is considered one of the most important in the PAPBA’s history.

 The elected leadership of the PAPBA has always been the organization’s strong point.
 The leadership is elected to office by the membership with a mandate to represent the will of the membership.
 Strong, consistent PAPBA leadership has shaped the organization’s success of negotiating fair, beneficial contracts.
 During the PAPBA’s 78-year history, four presidents have served the membership for a total of 59 years.
 They are: